EdmundBenedict/lordcephei.github.io/pages/gw-self-energy.md

 + **a**\\
   (abort) unconditionally quits the editor.
 Program terminates.

-You can also use the editor in a batch mode by stringing commands together:
+You can also run the editor in a batch mode by stringing instructions together:

 ~~~
 $ lmfgws ctrl.fe `cat switches-for-lm` '--sfuned~first command~second command~...'